Scientific-Computing-in-Matlab/Module-2-Structured-Programming/README.md

 For additional practice, complete the assignments in the Structured Programming handout (some of these are available on [Matlab Grader](https://grader.mathworks.com/courses/95582-scientific-computing-in-matlab-matlab-basics-spring-2023), in the Scripts, Functions & Flow Control section, where you can get some immediate feedback on your proposed solutions).

-If you're not yet too familiar with the different kinds of loops and other flow control, please have a look at the [Flow Control handout](./docs/FlowControl.mlx) or revisit the flow control sections  (3.
-Program Flow - I and 4.
-Program Flow - II ) in the Matlab Basics module.
+If you're not yet too familiar with the different kinds of loops and other flow control, please have a look at the Flow Control MLX file (_./docs/FlowControl.mlx_) or revisit the flow control sections  ([Program Flow - I](https://github.com/Scientific-Computing-in-Matlab/Module-0-Matlab-Basics/blob/main/docs/ProgramFlow-I.md) and [Program Flow - II](https://github.com/Scientific-Computing-in-Matlab/Module-0-Matlab-Basics/blob/main/docs/ProgramFlow-II.md) in the Matlab Basics module.